 If the dimension weights decay slowly enough (e.g. $\gamma_{d,k} = 0.9^d$), and the dimensionality is high enough (e.g. $d \geqslant 16$) the initial rate of convergence of the \textsc{da} algorithm can be slow.
 Specifically, for $\gamma_{d,k} = 0.9^d$ and $d = 16,$ the \textsc{da} algorithm needs more than $100\,000$ function evaluations to reduce the worst case quadrature error from 1 to 0.1. \end{enumerate}

 The remainder of this paper is organized as follows.
-Section 2 describes our weighted tensor product space setting in detail, and includes a discussion on the tractability of the problem.
+Section 2 describes the setting in detail, and includes a discussion on the tractability of the problem.
 Section 3 describes the optimization problem involved in dimension adaptive sparse grid quadrature.
-Section 4 introduces the dimension adaptive (\textsc{da}) algorithm and shows that it is optimal in a certain sense.
-Section 5 analyses a version of the \textsc{wtp} algorithm of Wasil\-kowski and Wo\'znia\-kowski, and compares its theoretical rate of convergence of its worst case quadrature error to zero, and applies these bounds to the \textsc{da} algorithm.
-Section 6 contains numerical results, comparing the two algorithms, and showing how the \textsc{da} algorithm performs as the dimension is increased.
+Section 4 introduces the \textsc{da} algorithm and shows that it is optimal in the sense of Dantzig \cite{Dan57}.
+Section 5 analyses a version of the \textsc{wtp} algorithm of Wasil\-kowski and Wo\'znia\-kowski, derives bounds for the asymptotic rate of convergence of its worst case quadrature error to zero, and applies these bounds to the \textsc{da} algorithm.
+Section 6 contains numerical results, comparing implementations of the two algorithms, and showing how the \textsc{da} algorithm performs as the dimension is increased.
 Appendix A contains a proof of Theorem~\ref{HL-theorem-new-3}.